 - In Haunted Junction, Mutsuki Asahina uses this to switch from seifuku to miko robes.
 In contrast, Haruto is usually the last one finished changing into his 'holy garb,' having to deal with all of those silly buttons.

-- In episode 4 of Midori no Hibi, we see the handkerchief that doll-sized Midori had been wearing go flying through the air when she changes into a new T-shirt/dress.
+- In episode 4 of Midori Days, we see the handkerchief that doll-sized Midori had been wearing go flying through the air when she changes into a new T-shirt/dress.
 In episode 6, Shiori strips off a seifuku on-camera and flings its parts into the air around her.

-- In Episode 3 of the anime Mai-Otome, the Black Knight throws off his cloak disguise to reveal himself to Shizuru, in preparation for battle.
+- In Episode 3 of Mai-Otome, the Black Knight throws off his cloak disguise to reveal himself to Shizuru, in preparation for battle.

 - Happens once in Love Hina.
 Keitaro is in the room when Naru does this, leading to Kitsune admonishing her (and Shinobu freaking out).
 Being Love Hina, this leads to Keitaro's… abrupt exit from the room, and possibly the atmosphere.